SWOT, strategy, marketing plan

 - Groups can develop a SWOT for a particular firm and then discuss/argue why their approach is different (or better).

 - Students can develop SWOT’s for two or more direct competitors and identify WHY their marketing strategies NEED to differ.

-- Students can split the SWOT into four (with a group working on each) as an overall class activities.
+- Students can split the SWOT into the four quadrants (with a group working on each quadrant), as a combined class activity

-- Students can start with a “blank sheet” first, and then move to the SWOT template to see how more detailed information (closer to the first) can greatly assist the development of a SWOT.
+- Students can start with a “blank sheet” first, and then move to the SWOT template to see how more detailed information can greatly assist the development of a SWOT.

 - Students work on their completed SWOTs and identify how the firm can use the information to guide and inform their marketing strategy.

 How the SWOT Template Works

 - Creating Customer Journey Maps (Student Tool and Tasks)

 - PESTLE Analysis Tool